-The second Monday is October is the Canadian Thanksgiving holiday, which is sort of like American Thanksgiving but not nearly as big a deal, and with none of that New England Plymouth Pilgrim backstory.
+The second Monday in October is the Canadian Thanksgiving holiday, which is sort of like American Thanksgiving but not nearly as big a deal, and with none of that New England Plymouth Pilgrim backstory.
 It’s barely celebrated in Eastern Canada, and in Quebec it's just a day off; most Canadians have their big family get-togethers at Christmas, which is a two-day holiday here with Boxing Day tacked on.
 For Thanksgiving, there are no Black Friday sales (although the stores really try) and for most people, it's pretty low-key.

 This has a lot to do with the holiday's history, which is muddy.
 Some say the holiday dates back to Martin Frobisher giving thanks for surviving a tough voyage to the Arctic in 1578.
-Others ascribe it to Samuel de Champlain and his Order of Good Cheer in 1604, a clever idea that kept the gang happy through the very long winters.
+Others ascribe it to Samuel de Champlain in 1604 and his Order of Good Cheer, illustrated above, a clever idea that kept the gang happy through the very long winters.
 The reality (and the reason it's such a big deal in Ontario) is probably more prosaic; thousands of Americans who supported the Crown in the American Revolution moved north and brought their traditions with them, including turkey and pumpkin on Thanksgiving.

 In 1931, the two were separated.
 It took until 1957 for Parliament to fix Thanksgiving as the second Monday in October.
 All the farmers still bringing in the crops thought it ridiculously early to be having a harvest holiday, as they were still working, but Canada was already predominantly urban, and the government didn't want to have yet another day off work too close to Nov.
 11 and Christmas.
 One politician noted that "the farmers' own holiday has been stolen by the towns to give them a long weekend when the weather was better."